drewdr16/test-assistant-repo/README.md

         `git push origin feature-branch`
     ```
 5. Open a pull request.
-    * Please wait for your requests to be reviewed and be responsive to any feeback and make changes if necessary.
+    * Please wait for your requests to be reviewed be responsive to any feedback and make changes if necessary.

 #### Acknowledgements
 Thank you for considering to contribute in this project!
 I appreciate your efforts and input.